"We're doomed, we're doomed!". Finally, 40 years down the line, the prophesy of Dad's Army's private Frazer came true in 2011.

 Desperate for reassurance, the world turned to the only safe pair of hands left, the head of the IMF, the redoubtable Dominic Strauss Kahn.
 But his paws were, allegedly, otherwise engaged.
 The paws in question, it should be emphasised, were ultimately absolved of any wrongdoing.

-No opposition A year of economic crisis, riots, a royal wedding, an unpopular government but a singularly ineffective opposition.
+A year of economic crisis, riots, a royal wedding, an unpopular government but a singularly ineffective opposition.
 That was 2011 in the UK.
 Or was it 1981?
 For those with long memories the past year's events had an air of déjà vu.

 Exactly 30 years before, Britain's deprived inner cities had erupted and the prime minister of the time – Margaret Thatcher – had presided over a recession that saw unemployment top three million and the departure of several key "wets" from her cabinet who declared that the government was "heading for the rocks".